vartul-shrivastava/SemanticSapience-VSS-29012025/README.md

 ![Semantic-Sapience-VSS Header](app/static/images/SS-VSS-header.png "Semantic-Sapience-VSS Header")

-# Semantic-Sapience-VSS
-### A Secure Visualization and Simulation Suite for Text Analytics with Gen-AI-enabled Methodologies

----

 ## Overview
 Semantic-Sapience-VSS is an AES-GCM-secured NLP toolkit designed for advanced text analytics.
 It integrates **Word Cloud Analysis, Topic Modeling, and Sentiment Analysis**, along with **Gen-AI-powered methodologies** such as **Zero-Shot Sentiment Analysis and Aspect-Based Sentiment Analysis (ABSA)**.